Kimitsuna-Goblin/GGD/README.md

 # GGD -  Gradational Gaussian Distribution

-Here is an R package which generates a reference class object provides a Gradational Gaussian Distribution;
+Here is an R package of a reference class object provides a Gradational Gaussian Distribution (GGD).
-it approximates an asymmetric frequency distribution or traces quantiles accurately.
+It can approximates asymmetric frequency distributions or traces quantiles accuratelies with GGD models.

 [日本語](README.ja.md)